Chaygois/README.md/README.md

 I'm a **Senior Software Quality Analyst** and **Test Automation Engineer** with over **5 years of hands-on experience** throughout the software development lifecycle.

-I'm passionate about delivering stable, secure products with exceptional user experience.
+I'm passionate about delivering stable, secure products with an exceptional user experience.
 I act as a bridge between product and development teams, actively participating in agile ceremonies to define acceptance criteria and ensure alignment.

 - 🔭 **Currently working as:** Senior QA Analyst focused on test strategy, technical leadership, and automation.
 - 📚 **Currently learning:** Security and performance testing, and emerging approaches in AI testing.